What to Expect from Your Real Estate Inspection

 Forget the Notion of a Perfect Home

 Many prospective home buyers have walked through a property only to fall in love with it.
-Maybe it has the perfect amount of space for a particular family or maybe it has the right kind of amenities for a new couple.
-Whatever the case, rose-colored glasses may immediately be put on and seeing flaws in the property can then prove difficult.
+Maybe it has the perfect amount of space for a particular family, or it has the right kind of amenities for a new couple.
+Whatever the case, rose-colored glasses may immediately be put on, and seeing flaws in the property can then prove difficult.

 Own the Process

 A home inspector is working for you, giving you the information you need to either reach a settlement on key issues or take care of things after a real estate transaction has been completed.
 Don’t let this valuable resource slip through your fingers without getting full explanations on every item on the inspector’s checklist.
 Don’t let the burden of information lie on the inspector and your real estate agent.
 Instead, take that burden on yourself.